John Farrow

 John Villiers Farrow, KGCHS (10 February 1904 – 27 January 1963) was an Australian film director, producer, and screenwriter.
-Spending a considerable amount of his career in the United States, he was nominated for the Academy Award for Best Director in 1942 for Wake Island, and in 1957, he won the Academy Award for Best Adapted Screenplay for Around the World in Eighty Days.
+He spent a considerable amount of his five-decade career in the United States and was nominated for the Academy Award for Best Director in 1942 for Wake Island.
+In 1957, Farrow won the Academy Award for Best Adapted Screenplay for Around the World in Eighty Days.
 He had seven children by his wife, actress Maureen O'Sullivan, including actress Mia Farrow.

 Early life

 Farrow was born in Marrickville, a suburb of Sydney, Australia, the son of Lucy Villiers (née Savage; 1881–1907), a dressmaker, and Joseph Farrow (1880–1925), a tailor's trimmer.
 His parents were both of English descent.
 Farrow was educated at Newtown Public School and Fort Street Boys' High School, and then started a career in accountancy.

 He claimed to have run away to sea in an American barquentine, sailed "all over the Pacific", and fought in revolts in Nicaragua and Mexico.
 Reaching California, he enrolled at St. Ignatius College (later known as the University of San Francisco) in 1923, but left after one month.

 He travelled throughout the Pacific, including Fiji, Hawaii, and Guam.
 On arrival in Hollywood, Farrow fabricated his education, saying he had attended Newington College in Sydney, Australia (he lived in a street below its ovals), Winchester College in England, and the US Naval Academy in Annapolis, Maryland.
 Many publications and websites still contain this misinformation.